morphonets/SNT/README.md

 ### On the cloud

+Use this button to open the project on the cloud using [Gitpod](https://gitpod.io).
+No local installation necessary.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/morphonets/SNT)
-Use the button above to open the project on the cloud using [Gitpod](https://gitpod.io), with no local installation necessary.

 ### Locally